Websoft9/docker-library/README.md

 ### Environments

-All environment is at `.env` file for each application, You should read it and modify it if you need.
+All environment is at `.env` file for each application, You should read [Env Guide]() when you start a app.

-These environments is frequently used:

-- POWER_PASSWORD: It can be used for Database password or Administrator password, you should reset it
-- APP_USER: The username of this app
-- APP_HTTP_PORT: port of this app, you can access app by ip:port
-- APP_URL: You must reset it for you real DNS or IP if APP_URL_REPLACE=true
-- APP_ENCRYPT_PASSWORD: This value is from encrypt APP_PASSWOR, some image use encrypted environment
-- APP_AUTH_NEED

 ## How to contribute it?